-I wanted to tone things down a bit with an overlay so the words had a light shadow.
-To do this you let the first application dry then place the stencil back over the top and move slightly left before applying the second color.
+I wanted to tone things down with an overlay so the words had a shadow.
+To do this you let the first application dry then place the stencil back over the top and move slightly left before transferring the second color.

 For the leaves I lightly speckled a little lemonade color to add contrast.